Arthur Carlson: Personal life

 He is married to Carmen (Allyn Ann McLerie), a sweet-natured woman who is almost as shy as he is: though they are happily married, their main problem is that they are so anxious to avoid hurting each other's feelings that they rarely tell each other what they really think.
 They have a son, Arthur Jr. (Sparky Marcus in the original series, Lightfield Lewis in the revival), whom they sent off to military school on Mama Carlson's advice; this proved to be a mistake when it turns "Little Arthur" into a nasty, racist, borderline fascist.
-In the first season, Mr. Carlson takes his son out of military school, to live with his parents and go to public school, but later references suggest that Little Arthur gets worse, not better; in one episode, it is revealed that Little Arthur wants to join the American branch of the Nazi Party, and in another it's stated that he wants to join the PLO.
-Arthur Jr. returns in The New WKRP in Cincinnati, joining the station as an account executive; though no longer a militant, Arthur Jr. is petulant, spoiled, and expectant of being promoted to his father's job (he never does, disappearing from the series after the first season).
+In the first season, Carlson takes his son out of military school, to live with his parents and go to public school, but later references suggest that Little Arthur gets worse, not better; in one episode, it is revealed that Little Arthur wants to join the American branch of the Nazi Party, and in another, it's stated that he wants to join the PLO.
+Arthur Jr. returns in The New WKRP in Cincinnati, joining the station as an account executive; he has since abandoned his radical ways and become a petulant, spoiled yuppie who expects to be promoted to his father's job.
+Arthur Jr. is not seen after the first season of the revival.
 During the course of the series, Carmen has a surprise pregnancy and, after she and Arthur decide they want the baby, she gives birth to a daughter, whom she and Arthur hope they can raise their own way, without the mistakes they made with their son.
-The girl's name is later revealed to be Melanie in a subsequent episode.
+The girl's name is later revealed to be Melanie in a subsequent episode; she does not appear in the revival.

 In the episode "A Simple Little Wedding", it is revealed that Arthur and Carmen have been married for 25 years, and that they eloped when Mama Carlson began taking control of their wedding.
-When they decide to renew their vows and have a small wedding ceremony (after a humorous aside when Jennifer and Bailey together seductively tell Mr. Carlson that he should "play the field" first), Mama Carlson initially agrees to remain in the background.
+When they decide to renew their vows and have a small wedding ceremony (after a humorous aside when Jennifer and Bailey together seductively tell Carlson that he should "play the field" first), Mama Carlson initially agrees to remain in the background.
 When Mama Carlson's characteristic need to control asserts itself again, Arthur and Carmen decide to elope again for the second time.

-Though Mr. Carlson pays the sexy Jennifer the highest salary of any employee at the station, there is never anything improper about their relationship.
-He relies on Jennifer to give him the kind of support he never got from his own mother.
-He also knows that Jennifer, despite her apparent self-reliance, really cares about him and, in her own way, depends on him too: "You need me to need you," he tells Jennifer in one episode.
+Carlson maintains a professional relationship with Jennifer, an attractive employee with the highest pay.
+She provides the support that his mother did not.
+He knows that Jennifer, despite her apparent self-reliance, really cares about him and, in her own way, depends on him too; "You need me to need you," he tells Jennifer in one episode.
 Carmen is friendly with Jennifer and shows no jealousy or suspicions of her.